|Policy Approval Authority

 An email may be considered a “university record” as it may convey approval or denial of a decision, contain evidence of receipt or expenditure of funds, document the official position of the university, or otherwise evidence the official transaction of the business of the university.
 Therefore, it is important for employees to identify emails that constitute records.

 Employees are required to preserve email content that constitutes a university record, in a manner consistent with records of a similar nature.

 It is the responsibility of all users to review and follow the guidance on records management found at the link below.

 The University’s policy on privacy in the electronic environment, including email, can be found at the link below:

-For anyone that wants to convey a greater degree of confidentiality awareness within the text of an email, it is recommended that the following disclaimer be included in the email signature.
+For anyone that wants to convey a greater degree of confidentiality awareness within the text of an email, it is recommended but not required, that the following disclaimer be included in the email signature.
 For those including a disclaimer, the notice should appear directly below the personalized signature in 10pt Arial Regular dark gray font.

 Disclaimer: This e-mail message, including any attachments, is for the sole use of the intended recipient(s).
 Any unauthorized review, use, disclosure, or distribution is prohibited.
 If you are not the intended recipient, please inform the sender and destroy all copies of the original message immediately.

 Please note that use of such a notice does not prevent discovery of the email for FOIA, legal or investigative purposes.